Written by: Jonathan Zalesne

 What Can I Do if I’m Experiencing Gaslighting?

 Therapy is a great space for processing the experience of gaslighting, or addressing the unhealthy dynamic it can bring up in a couple relationship.
 Emotionally Focused Therapy asks that each partner does their best to be curious and vulnerable about their own emotional experience, and it is the therapist’s job to create safety in sessions by allowing space for both partners’ emotional experiences.
 Being a witness to your partner’s emotional experience can be very impactful in building compassion, empathy, and understanding– directly combatting unhealthy relationship dynamics.
-If you’re ready to explore the idea of therapy in a free consultation, or schedule a first session, follow the links below.
+If you’re ready to explore the idea of couples therapy in a free consultation, or schedule a first session, follow the links below.